 Don’t forget our other storytime offerings as well.
 Read To Me Storytime, for preschool and K-2nd grade, is held at 10:30 AM each Tuesday and Wednesday for six weeks, then takes two weeks off.
 (Call 412-531-8754 for details.)

 All-ages Spanish Storytime is held on the fourth Thursday of each month at 7 PM, and Tail Waggin’ Storytime for K-5 on the second Wednesday of each month at 7 PM.

 Spanish Storytimes are held on the fourth Thursday of each month at 7 PM.
 This is an all-ages storytime, where stories are read in both Spanish and English.
 No registration is necessary for this program.

 Did you know the Carnegie Library of Pittsburgh’s online catalog apps for iOS and Android also work with your library card at any of the Allegheny County libraries?
 You can search for items, place holds, and renew your checked out items from any Allegheny County library using the free app.

 Download the app for iOS or Android devices.

-OneClick audiobooks are compatible with PCs, Mac computers, and iOS and Android devices.
 For more information, or to start checking out items today, visit the OneClickDigital site for the Allegheny County library consortium.